ztenretep/ravencoin_tools/README.md

 <p align="justify">To access the Ravencoin Blockchain directly, a node must be installed and connected to the Ravencoin Mainnet.</p>

-# Programming requirements
+# Programming Requirements

 <p align="justify">Following PyPi library is used for the Python scripts:</p>

 <code>python-ravencoinlib 0.2.2</code>

-# Set up node
+# Set Up Ravencoin Node

 <p align="justify">Select a directory for the operation of the node.
 Open this directory in a terminal window.</p>